THE PRODUCT

 Object-store-backed file system with versioning, ACLs, and per-file audit history.
 S3-compatible API for programmatic access.
 Drag-and-drop upload, in-browser preview for the standard formats (PDF, DOCX, XLSX, images), and a permission model that integrates with the SSO layer rather than maintaining its own.
 Encryption at rest (AES-256-GCM), encryption in transit (TLS 1.3, mTLS for inter-service traffic).

-The AI agent can read files, summarise them, and (with explicit per-file consent) write them.
+The AI Worker can read files, summarise them, and (with explicit per-file consent) write them.
 Every read is logged.
 Every write produces a versioned record that can be rolled back.

 Channel-based team chat, threaded replies, direct messages, message reactions, file attachments.
 Integrates with the same identity layer as everything else — a chat message and an email reply from the same user are tied to the same audit trail.